Committed to Nurse Comfort

 We design based on research, not trends.

 We constantly track ergonomic research, regulatory best practices, and the latest workplace safety news and statistics as they relate to our cart designs.
 And we consult with ergonomics experts at hospitals across the country.
 For example, our raised mouse tray – a Jaco exclusive – is a direct result of findings by the Cornell Human Factors and Ergonomics Research Group.
-And while our competitors rushed to offer slow, noisy, electric-powered height adjustments that drive cart weight well over 100 lbs., we developed Comfort Glide – instant, silent, one-handed height adjustment that actually makes our EVO carts lighter and easier to roll.
+And instead of burdening our carts with slow, noisy, electric-powered height adjustments that drive cart weight well over 100 lbs., we developed Comfort Glide – instant, silent, one-handed height adjustment that actually makes our EVO carts lighter and easier to roll.